JohannesKleine/lokinet/docs/tcp-over-quic.md

 # "liblokinet" TCP-over-QUIC

-In order for lokinet to work in an embedded version (which I will call "liblokinet" in this document), which lokinet cannot create TUN device (either because the host OS doesn't support them, or because lokinet needs to run without permissions to manage them) lokinet needs a solution for sending TCP data from the device to a remote lokinet client (i.e. a snapp, a snode, or another liblokinet client).
+In order for lokinet to work in an embedded version (which I will call "liblokinet" in this document), where lokinet cannot create a TUN device (either because the host OS doesn't support them, or because lokinet needs to run without permissions to manage them) lokinet needs a solution for sending TCP data from the device to a remote lokinet client (i.e. a snapp, a snode, or another liblokinet client).
 Since the vast majority of network connectivity relies on TCP stream